-Current models are still missing and failing to observe early stages of a significant number of SNe Ic-BL.
-In 2022, 14 SNe Ic-BL were detected with good quality light curves.
-From our initial, order of magnitude approximation, if we assume that $\sim$150 SN Ic-BL events occur annually but remain undetected, the current capabilities of detecting SNe Ic-BL is 9.3\%.
-Based on the results presented here from the 70-30 SN Ic-BL dataset split, our proposed approached has the potential to identify upward of 13\% of the SN Ic-BL population, which is an improvement from the 2022 transients.
-This would mean that the ML would be able to detect 1 in 10 SNe Ic-BL per year.
-The availability of this new method of early SN Ic-BL identification, can open the possibility of dedicated campaigns specifically designed to classify Ic-BLs and improve their light curve monitoring, resulting in much a much higher quality dataset.
+Current models are still missing and failing to observe the early stages of a significant number of SNe Ic-BL.
+In 2022, 14 SNe Ic-BL were detected with good-quality light curves.
+From our initial order of magnitude approximation, if we assume that $\sim$150 SN Ic-BL events occur annually, the current capability of detecting SNe Ic-BL based on the number of SNe Ic-BL detected in 2022 is 9.3\%.
+The results from the real-life dataset test of the model trained on the 70-30 distribution presented in figure \ref{7030val} and table \ref{icbl7030_val} identify a median TP value of three SNe Ic-BL out of 22 and no FPs.
+This indicates that our proposed approach has the potential to identify upwards of 13.6\% of the SN Ic-BL population, which is an improvement from the 2022 transients.
+This would mean that the ML would be able to detect one in ten SNe Ic-BL per year.
+The availability of this new method of early SNe Ic-BL identification can open the possibility of dedicated campaigns specifically designed to classify Ic-BLs and improve their light curve monitoring, which would result in a much higher quality dataset.

-\subsection{Future Investigations and Implementations}
+\subsection{Future investigations and implementations}

 With the Vera C. Rubin Observatory now operational and the Legacy Survey of Space and Time (LSST) scheduled to commence in 2026, we anticipate a substantial increase in the discovery and spectroscopic classification of SNe Ic-BL.
-The integration of these ML models with real-time observations, such as those from the LSST, will also substantially improve the quality of SNe data.
+The integration of these ML models with real-time observations, such as those from LSST, will also substantially improve the quality of SNe data.